 Its light as a feather body and its anti-climate effervescence factor are only overshadowed by its poor, watery flavor that has hints of good quality, but not much else.
 Michelob Ultra hit the beer drinking scene in 2002, just when the Atkins diet was in full swing (via Vine Pair).
 Nowadays, it is still well adapted to a low-carb lifestyle and, although it is undeniable that Michelob Ultra is ketolicon, it lacks flavor.
 The first thing is good news: the Michelob Ultra is very drinkable, making it an ideal beer for backyard barbecues and soccer games.

 However, the flavor is weak, fine and barely similar to that of beer.
-With a soft, cheesy flavor and the slightest touch of malt, it doesn't stand out much, even among light beer.
+With a soft, cheesy flavor and the slightest touch of malt, it doesn't stand out much, even among light beers.
 Michelob Ultra ends with a bright, citrusy note, but it's not enough to convey the flavor.
 Busch usually has a bad reputation as the beer of the day of college holidays and fraternities, but the full-bodied version of this light beer isn't bad at all.

 It has a luxurious golden hue and a nice touch of malt in the mix.
 So if you like a lighter beer with a small amount of hops and corn, Busch is the one for you.
 It's not offensive and it doesn't taste bad, but it's not a beer that makes a statement either.
 As a result, Busch is a bit boring.